-Art Intercepts is a mostly Chicago-centric dance blog focused on promoting dialogue about dance training and performance through scholarly research and editorial writing.
-We have a wide audience of readers who love to watch, perform, and read about dance, spanning the globe.
+Art Intercepts is a mostly midwestern dance blog focused on promoting critical dialogue on dance and performance.
+We have an established audience of readers who love to watch, perform, and read about dance, spanning the county and globe.

 Just email it to email@example.com as a Word document.
 However, please adhere to the following guidelines: